 The Arizona Commerce Authority State Broadband Office has developed a comprehensive and transparent subgrantee selection process aimed at selecting the most qualified applicants for broadband infrastructure deployment in Arizona.
 The approach outlined in this section is designed to achieve a fair, open, and competitive process for selection of subgrantees for the deployment program.
-To that end, the State Broadband Office plans to provide all potential grant applicants with access to the information, tools, and resources needed to participate fully in this opportunity.
+To ensure a fair and transparent selection process, the State Broadband office will ensure that appropriate precautions are in place to prevent collusion, conflicts of interest, and bias.
+The application will include a non-collusion affidavit requiring the applicant not divulge information on pricing or other key aspects of the application including target project areas and technology strategy.
+The State will further conflict of interest forms and related certifications.
+The State Broadband Office has established disqualification criteria for any attempts to inappropriately influence the evaluation process or engage in collusion.
+These measures will help safeguard the integrity of the subgrantee selection process and ensure that all applicants are given equal consideration.
+Furthermore, State has set up a transparent process that includes publicly available maps that provide with relevant information including the scoring criteria.
+This will provide all potential grant applicants with access to the information, tools, and resources needed to participate fully in this opportunity and will help prequalify and score applications without bias.

-To promote efficiency and streamline the selection process, the State Broadband Office will award deployment subgrants in phases.
-This phased approach intends to provide broadband infrastructure to all unserved and underserved locations, encourage timely submission of applications, conduct thorough evaluations, and make timely awards.
-The following section describes the phases of the subgrantee selection process.
-We are committed to ensuring that this process results in the deployment of effective broadband infrastructure in Arizona to achieve universal coverage.
+To promote efficiency and a streamlined the subgrantee selection process, the award of deployment subgrants will be completed in phases.
+This approach allows for the highest number of locations to be covered, efficient submission of applications, thorough evaluations, and timely awards.
+The below section describes the phases of the subgrantee selection process.
+With a focus on efficiency and timely decision-making, the State Broadband Office is confident that this phased selection process will result in the deployment of effective broadband infrastructure across the State of Arizona to achieve universal coverage.
 The estimated program timeline is as follows: